hassanmt96/Mezzo/docs/README.md

 ### Technologies Used

 Mezzo's server is built on the popular framework, Express.
 We have a PostgreSQL database, which the server manages utilizing Sequelize.
-Our logins are handled using the npm package, express-session, which easily allows us to authenticate users, log them outn and protect routes that we do not want guests to have access to, such as the full stories.
+Our user sessions are handled using the npm package express-session, which easily allows us to authenticate users, log them out, and protect routes that we do not want guests to have access to, such as the full stories.
 Our front-end consists of Pug templates, hand-styled css, and javascript.

+All of our HTML is generated with Pug templates.
+Our Pug templates are dynamic, and allow the user to tell at a glance if they have previously liked a story or followed another user.
 With AJAX requests, our users are able to like, follow, and even make comments, all without refreshing the webpage.
-Our Pug templates are dynamic, and allow the user to tell at a glance if they have previously liked or followed someone.
+These are post requests sent to specific API points that can update the database, and send back usable json for the javascript to use.
+This allows it to update the page in real time.

 You can view details about all of this and more, on [our wiki](https://github.com/sal-wav/Mezzo/wiki)!